ansd/lastpass-resource/README.md

 ## Notes

-* 2 factor authentication should be disabled (unless you want to manually approve push notifications for every new Concourse LastPass resource container).
+* Two-factor authentication should be disabled (unless you want to manually approve push notifications for every new Concourse LastPass resource container).
 * There is a paid plan called "LastPass Identity".
 With this plan, you can create a separate CI user and assign this user an [IP policy](https://www.lastpass.com/policies/ip-address) that whitelists the public IP addresses of the Concourse workers blocking all other IP addresses by default.
-This adds security given that 2 factor authentication is disabled.
+This adds security given that two-factor authentication is disabled.
 * If you don't want to pay for "LastPass Identity", make sure to at least restrict logins to the country where the Concourse workers run in `Account Settings` -> `General` -> `Show Advanced Settings` -> `Country Restriction`.
 * If the first Concourse containers are failing you should check your inbox for e-mails with the subject `LastPass Verification Email` to verify the new location or device.
 You can disable e-mail verification in `Account Settings` -> `General` -> `Show Advanced Settings` -> `Disable Email Verification`.